roamingsaint/db-bridge/README.md

 # db-bridge

-A minimal, flexible Python SQL connector for MySQL—just pass native SQL queries as strings, with optional 12‑factor env or INI profile configuration.
+A minimal, flexible Python SQL connector for MySQL, SQLite, and PostgreSQL—just pass native SQL queries as strings, with optional INI profile configuration.

 ---